ingomohr/simple-jira-api/README.md

 - ✅ Read issues for a given fix version

 ### How does it Work?
-* It connects to a Jira instance via HTTPS (uses username/password authorization for now).
+* Connects to a Jira instance via HTTPS (uses username/password authorization for now).
 * Calls REST end points on the Jira instance
 * Automatically closes the connection afterwards